parcio/blog/content/posts/2022/08/hdf5/index.md

 However, in most cases, the standard is sufficient.

 After creating the file and a group, we should write some data.
-Therefore we create a dataspace for a 3 **x** 3 <!-- inline Latex support?? --> matrix which will be used to store `important_numbers`.
+Therefore we create a dataspace for a 3x3 matrix which will be used to store `important_numbers`.
-Using our new dataspace we create the dataset named `"my_cool_data"` in the group created above.
+Using our new dataspace we create the dataset named `my_cool_data` in the group created above.
 The data type for the numbers on the disk will be the native float type of the machine.

 Everything is set to actually write the matrix to the file.
-As explained above, the dataspace is again given for partial IO.
+As explained above, the dataspace is again given for partial I/O.
-As we pass the original dataspace, the whole matrix will be written. \
+As we pass the original dataspace, the whole matrix will be written.

 In addition, `H5Dwrite` retakes the data type and the dataspace.
 You probably wonder why the type and space need to be passed twice.
 The reason is that HDF5 can read a different data type from a different shape from memory than it may be written to disk.